What is it All About?

 Although based in North Portland, the procession has generated interest throughout greater region, attracting friends and families, musicians and artists, community and cultural groups, people mourning loved ones, people grieving the state of the world, people who grew up with traditions of honoring their beloved dead in community, and people who would like reestablish such traditions or keep such traditions alive.
 The event strives to create an opportunity for healing by bringing people together around the shared human experience of grief.

-We invite people of any race, ethnicity or national origin, religion or spirituality, sex or sexual orientation, gender identity or gender expression, economic background or disability to attend as audience members, or to participate in both the procession and its creation each year.
+We invite people of any race, ethnicity or national origin, religion or spirituality, sex or sexual orientation, gender identity or gender expression, economic background or ability to attend as audience members, or to participate in both the procession and its creation each year.
 We also strive to create a Safe Space at our events and request that all Portland All Souls River Procession participants, collaborators and audience members be respectful of each other at all times, and mindful of each person’s needs, both in person and online.

 Image credit: Anna Androsova, 2023